Have you ever struggled to differentiate your services?

 Learning to differentiate your services is critical in a crowded marketplace.
 It’s also an important part of your professional development, as well as another means of establishing a brand called you.

-If you want to differentiate your services, here's how.
+Now, if you want to differentiate your services, here’s how:

 Be clear about the term “differentiate your services”

 When you decide to differentiate your services, what really do you have in mind?

 If you’re thinking of finding ways to make them stand out from the competition, in a meaningful way, you’re right.

 The problem is, that while you understand differentiation in a general way, you really struggle to be specific about what makes you and your services stand out.

 When this is the problem, you are inclined to question if differentiation really works, and if you should even bother to try to differentiate your services.